This Fact Sheet is not relevant in your jurisdiction

 Sometimes old suppliers will use a ‘debt collection agency’ to try to collect their money.
 A debt collection agency has no greater powers than the organisation you owe the money to.
 They have no right to come into your home.
 You can usually treat debts to old business suppliers as non-priority debts.
 Use your budget to make an offer of payment that you can afford.
 However, some debt collection agencies who collect old supplier debts may threaten to take court action quite quickly.

 Old suppliers may make a claim through the sheriff court to get a decree against you.
 This is a court order which confirms that you owe the money.
 It is the first step in them enforcing the debt against you using ‘diligence’.
 The supplier will usually send you a letter before they start court action telling you how to pay and how to contact them to discuss your repayment options.
 The types of diligence that can be used are the same as under the summary warrant route for debts to HMRC.
 See the earlier section Summary warrants.

-If you owe £10,000 or more, your old supplier could apply to make you bankrupt.
+If you owe money to your old supplier, they could apply to make you bankrupt.
+You must owe your old supplier at least £5,000 for them to be able to do this.
 The process used is similar to that for HMRC debts.
 See Bankruptcy in the earlier section What further action can be taken against me for debts to HMRC?.